Fall/Winter Youth Activities

 Ages: 3 - 5

-Classes are designed to teach beginner dance techniques in ballet and jazz to students.
+CClasses are designed to teach basic beginner dance techniques in ballet and jazz to students with little or no prior dance experience.
 Some basic baton skills will be introduced.
+No special attire or shoes are needed.

 Community Middle Level Athletics